parshu/yelpcrawler/README.md

 ##Usage

-    python crawler.py --crawlspeed=5 --verbose=no
+    python crawler.py --crawlspeed=10 --verbose=no

 - **verbose:** yes/no. Set to yes to see detailed logs
 - **crawlspeed:** Higher the number, faster the crawl.

+**Note:**
-**Note:**  Recommended crawlspeed value is to start at 5.
-IP might get blocked at higher rates.
-Use higher rates only if you plan to run for a very short duration or if you are whitelisted.
+- Recommended crawlspeed value is to start at 10.
+IP might get blocked after about 15 mins depending on your IP address.
+Use high rates only if you plan to run for a very short duration or if you are whitelisted.
 You might have to move to a new machine and lower the number if the IP gets blocked.
+- If you want to run for a longer duration without getting blocked, set crawlspeed to 1.
+Crawl will be slowwwww.
+- This is usually not a problem when you crawl a large number of domains since req/sec/domain can be managed to be low, but since we are just crawling yelp, it might become necessary to throttle requests

 ##Output: